 The NEPSforum is an open online discussion platform for experienced users as well as for persons who are searching for NEPS related information.
-It offers the opportunity to exchange with NEPS staff members as well as with other researchers in a transparent dialogue.
-That way, the forum will become a rich knowledge archive with practical solutions for numerous problems and questions.
+It offers the opportunity to exchange with NEPS staff members and with other researchers in a transparent dialogue.
+That way, the forum will become a rich archive of knowledge with practical solutions for numerous problems and questions.
 We highly encourage you to browse the forum first when struggling with NEPS issues or when help is needed with specific data matters.
 If there is no available solution, please take the opportunity to share your question by posting it to the forum.
-Active participation requires no more than a one-time registration and the entire NEPS user community will benefit from a broad participation.
+Active participation requires no more than a one-time registration.
+The entire NEPS user community will benefit from a broad participation.
 You can find the NEPSforum at: